This post is also available in: PortuguĂŞs

 Find your accommodation in Taranto here.

-- Watch a Pizzica Concert.
-It’s the traditional music/dance of Salento and has its origins from an exorcism ritual that used to be carried out mainly on women a long time ago.
+The Pizzica is the traditional music/dance of Salento and has its origins in an exorcism ritual that used to be carried out mainly on women a long time ago.

-- The city of Matera, the Europe’s Capital of Culture 2020.
-Matera is not in Puglia but in Basilicata.
+Matera was the Europe’s Capital of Culture 2020.
+Even though is not in Puglia but in Basilicata, the neighbouring province, it is definitely worth including in your Puglia itinerary.
 It was the place where the film The Passion of the Christ, with Mel Gibson was filmed.
 It’s different than anywhere else and everything else you have seen.
 It most definitely should be on anyone’s itinerary of Italy.
+You could add Matera at the end of your Puglia itinerary, on your way back driving to Bari or Rome.

-- If you have some spare time, don’t miss the more wild region of Gargano, in the north of Puglia.
+If you have some spare time, don’t miss this authentic and pristine area in northern Puglia.

 Puglia itinerary 7 days

 A week in Puglia is perfect.
-You will be able to visit quite a few places and enjoy both the Adriatic and Ionic coast.
+You will be able to visit quite a few places and enjoy both the Adriatic and Ionic coasts.

 Puglia itinerary 14 days

-This is what we suggest if you want to enjoy the most of Puglia.
+Two weeks in Puglia is what we recommend if you want to enjoy the most of Puglia.

-- Day 05 – Grotta Castellana & Alberobelo (sleep in Ostuni)
+- 05 day – Grotta Castellana & Alberobello (sleep in Ostuni)

 - Ostuni to visit the Vale D’Itria